headzoo/nexmo/README.md

 // To send a text message you pass the number you are sending to, in international format, along with
 // the message to send.
 A Response instance is returned from which you can gather the details of the
 // sent message.
-Keep in mind Nexmo may break up your text into several messages. try {
+Keep in mind Nexmo may break up your text into several messages depending on
+// the size of the sent message, and the Response will contain multiple Message instances. try {
 	$to = "19295555555";
 	$message = "Hello, World!";